deviserplatform/docs/guide/admin/security-roles.md

 # Security Roles
-Permission in this platfomrs are based on security roles.
-To view all security roles, navigate to `Admin (click the Deviser logo on top left corner) -> Security Roles` which list all available security roles.
+Permissions in this platform are based on security roles.
+To view all security roles, navigate to `Admin (click the Deviser logo on top left corner) -> Security Roles` which lists all available security roles.

 <video class="video-popup" autoplay muted loop>
   <source src="../../assets/videos/Admin_SecurityRoles.mp4" type="video/mp4">